bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+-	- [ ] Mention two parts of Express that you learned about this week.
+-	    1. We learned about middleware and how to deploy it on our code.
+-	    2. Error handling middleware

-- [ ] Describe Middleware?
+-	- [ ] Describe Middleware?
+-	    1. an array of functions that get executed in the order they are introduced into the server code.

-- [ ] Describe a Resource?
+-	- [ ] Describe a Resource?
+-	    1. everything is a resource.
+They are accessible via an endpoint URI and can represent many things.

-- [ ] What can the API return to help clients know if a request was successful?
+-	- [ ] What can the API return to help clients know if a request was successful?
+-	    1. Status codes

-- [ ] How can we partition our application into sub-applications?
+-	- [ ] How can we partition our application into sub-applications?
+-	    1. middleware

 ## Minimum Viable Product